 What is foster care?

 Foster care is where a family or an individual cares for other people’s children in their own home.
-Some children will need care for just a few days, some for a few weeks, and a few for years.
-We don’t always know how long a child will need care.
-The type of fostering also depends on the age of the child, and if they have problems such as behavioural difficulties or a disability.
-The children generally keep in touch with their birth parent(s) and other family members.
+Children will need either temporary or permanent care depending on where they are on their permanency journey..
+The type of carer that will be most suitable for a child will depend on the child’s individual needs.
+Children generally keep in touch with their birth parent(s) and other family members.

-Caring for the child of a relative has been practiced informally throughout history.
-Today, around half of all children in WA are fostered by relatives.
-Relatives play an essential role in helping to meet the needs of children who are unable to live with their parents by:
+Caring for the child of a family member has been practiced informally throughout history.
+Today, around half of all children in Western Australia are fostered by family.
+Family play an essential role in helping to meet the needs of children who are unable to live with their parents by:

 - Providing a home with people they already know and trust

 - Maintaining their personal and cultural identity